dajusc/Linux-Mouse-Keybinds/README.md

 Also callback functions can be bound to on/off-focus-events, which is usefull for implementing automatic enabling/disabling of mouse accelleration (e.g. via xinput, not part of Linux-Mouse-Keybinds).

 ## Usage
-Make sure your linux user is member of the group "input".
 Open "*linuxmousekeybinds.py*" in a text editor, scroll to the bottom and configure to your needs (help see beow).
 Then start a terminal (e.g. *bash*) navigate to the scripts directory and type:
 ```
-$> python ./linuxmousekeybinds.py
+$> python3 ./linuxmousekeybinds.py
 ```
 You may now start your game, e.g via Wine or Proton (Steam Play), and leave the script running in the background.
 The keybinding stops working as soon as the script exits (ctrl+C) or the terminal is closed.

+## Dependencies and Preconditions
+Your linux user needs to have access to evdev, so e.g. has to be menber of the input group on Debian based systems.
+Python (2 or 3) and xdotool need to be installed.

 ## Warnings
 - The script does **not unbind** any differently applied bindings or native functions of the mouse buttons.
 It basically just applies the keystrokes *on top* of the already existing functionality of the buttons.